Mohammed-git65/M365-Administration-Project/microsoft365-administration/Setting Up Email Encryption for Sensitive Communication-use-case-2.md

 - Enforces encryption based on predefined rules
 - Works seamlessly with Microsoft Outlook and Outlook Web Access
 - Protects sensitive information by encrypting email content
-- Allows external recipients to securely read encrypted emails
+- Allows external recipients to read encrypted emails securely

 ## **Step 2: Is to Configure Mail Flow Rules to Automatically Encrypt Emails for the law firm**
-To ensure emails containing sensitive legal documents are encrypted, the law firm will create mail flow rules in Exchange Online.
+The law firm will create mail flow rules in Exchange Online to ensure emails containing sensitive legal documents are encrypted.
 These rules will detect specific keywords or attachments and apply encryption automatically

 **To Configure Mail Flow Rules, Here are the Steps to Take**